 This type defines a location object and is used for commands that need to be processed or executed by or at a location.
 This object inherits the common agent properties.
-In addition to the inherited properties, this section defines the following additional property that is valid for this type.
+In addition to the inherited properties, this section defines enethe following additional specific property that is valid for this type.

-Property Name Data Type Details type (required) string The value of this property MUST be location. logical (optional) list of string A list of logical location names as defined by the playbook creator (e.g., wiring closet, network segment, room number, etc.).
+Property Name Data Type Details type (required) string The value of this property MUST be location. logical (optional) list of string An optional A list of logical location names as defined by the playbook creator (e.g., wiring closet, network segment, room number, etc.).).